chrsmj/pngnx23299/README.md

 Prepares Apache webserver for FreePBX installation (but does not actually install Apache -- see the [packages Tag](#tag-packages)):

-`$ ansible-playbook -i TARGET, -t apache playbook.yml`
+`ansible-playbook -i TARGET, -t apache playbook.yml`

 ### Tag: catbert

 Adds some users and groups, fixes up some permissions, and prepares Asterisk configuration for fresh FreePBX installation:

-`$ ansible-playbook -i TARGET, -t catbert playbook.yml`
+`ansible-playbook -i TARGET, -t catbert playbook.yml`

 ### Tag: confirm

 Confirmation steps at the beginning of the installation.
 Most often this would be used in the negative to skip the confirmation steps; such as during a completely automated install, or if you want to force install on a non-Debian 12 system (not recommended unless you really know what you are doing):

-`$ ansible-playbook -i TARGET, --skip-tags confirm playbook.yml`
+`ansible-playbook -i TARGET, --skip-tags confirm playbook.yml`

 ### Tag: dahdi

 Builds and installs only the DAHDI hardware drivers:

-`$ ansible-playbook -i TARGET, -t dahdi playbook.yml`
+`ansible-playbook -i TARGET, -t dahdi playbook.yml`

 ### Tag: db

 Prepares MySQL/MariaDB for use by FreePBX including ODBC configuration (but does not actually install MySQL/MariaDB -- see the [packages Tag](#tag-packages)):

-`$ ansible-playbook -i TARGET, -t db playbook.yml`
+`ansible-playbook -i TARGET, -t db playbook.yml`

 ### Tag: drwho

 Installs and configures ChronyD as the Network Time Protocol (NTP) server on LANs and/or VLANs:

-`$ ansible-playbook -i TARGET, -t drwho playbook.yml`
+`ansible-playbook -i TARGET, -t drwho playbook.yml`

 ### Tag: extra

 Installs the extra FreePBX modules, beyond basic ones from the default basic installation (useful if you skipped this Tag previously because you only wanted the basic FreePBX modules -- see above in the [Advanced Installation](#advanced-installation) section). *See detailed list of modules in the defaults/main/freepbx_modules.yml file*:

-`$ ansible-playbook -i TARGET, -t extra playbook.yml`
+`ansible-playbook -i TARGET, -t extra playbook.yml`

 ### Tag: firewall

 Resets only the firewall portions, including [SSH key updates](#ssh-keys). *Firewalling via UFW with limited SSH from anywhere and only LAN access to SIP and HTTP/S*:

-`$ ansible-playbook -i TARGET, -t firewall playbook.yml`
+`ansible-playbook -i TARGET, -t firewall playbook.yml`

 ### Tag: logrotate

 Configures log rotation policies for Asterisk and FreePBX log files, with some reasonable defaults:

-`$ ansible-playbook -i TARGET, -t logrotate playbook.yml`
+`ansible-playbook -i TARGET, -t logrotate playbook.yml`

 ### Tag: gui

 Installs only the FreePBX parts -- potentially useful if you already installed Asterisk, MySQL/MariaDB, Apache, and all other FreePBX package dependencies. *You need to set the web interface admin user/pass using the web GUI immediately after this Role is played out*:

-`$ ansible-playbook -i TARGET, -t gui playbook.yml`
+`ansible-playbook -i TARGET, -t gui playbook.yml`

 ### Tag: nonfree

 Installs nonfree Asterisk codecs and DAHDI firmware. *By default, this Role attempts to install only FLOSS software.
 You will need to explicitly pass command-line Tag "nonfree" to install non-free software*:

-`$ ansible-playbook -i TARGET, -t nonfree playbook.yml`
+`ansible-playbook -i TARGET, -t nonfree playbook.yml`

 ### Tag: nopants

 Only used in combination with the [uninstall Tag](#tag-uninstall) to stop the firewall parts (not recommended):

-`$ ansible-playbook -i TARGET, -t uninstall,nopants playbook.yml`
+`ansible-playbook -i TARGET, -t uninstall,nopants playbook.yml`

 ### Tag: packages

 Updates and installs needed Debian packages using apt:

-`$ ansible-playbook -i TARGET, -t packages playbook.yml`
+`ansible-playbook -i TARGET, -t packages playbook.yml`

 ### Tag: phoneprov

-Automates phone provisioning of certain Aastra, Polycom and SNOM phones; using an NGINX frontend proxy to the backend Asterisk HTTP server and PJSIP phoneprov modules, utilized to serve up some Penguin PBX Solutions customized template files for the phones. *See the /etc/asterisk/pjsip.endpoint_custom_post.conf file for a sample for how to configure your phones to auto-provision.
+Automates phone provisioning of certain Aastra, Polycom and SNOM phones;
+using an NGINX frontend proxy to the backend Asterisk HTTP server and PJSIP phoneprov modules, utilized to serve up some Penguin PBX Solutions customized template files for the phones.
+*See the /etc/asterisk/pjsip.endpoint_custom_post.conf file for a sample for how to configure your phones to auto-provision.
 This sample is installed as part of the [basic installation](#basic-installation)*:

-`$ ansible-playbook -i TARGET, -t phoneprov playbook.yml`
+`ansible-playbook -i TARGET, -t phoneprov playbook.yml`

 ### Tag: plus

-Installs only the rest of the main-line FreePBX modules, beyond basic gui and extra. *See detailed list of modules in the defaults/main/freepbx_modules.yml file*:
+Installs only the rest of the main-line FreePBX modules, beyond basic gui and extra.
+*See detailed list of modules in the defaults/main/freepbx_modules.yml file*:

-`$ ansible-playbook -i TARGET, -t plus playbook.yml`
+`ansible-playbook -i TARGET, -t plus playbook.yml`

 ### Tag: splat

 Removes most of the Asterisk parts -- must be in combination with uninstall:

-`$ ansible-playbook -i TARGET, -t uninstall,splat playbook.yml`
+`ansible-playbook -i TARGET, -t uninstall,splat playbook.yml`

 ### Tag: star

 Installs only the Asterisk parts:

-`$ ansible-playbook -i TARGET, -t star playbook.yml`
+`ansible-playbook -i TARGET, -t star playbook.yml`

 ### Tag: tests

 Runs a test or two.
 Debugging use only:

-`$ ansible-playbook -i TARGET, -t tests playbook.yml`
+`ansible-playbook -i TARGET, -t tests playbook.yml`

 ### Tag: uninstall

 Removes most of the FreePBX parts:

-`$ ansible-playbook -i TARGET, -t uninstall playbook.yml`
+`ansible-playbook -i TARGET, -t uninstall playbook.yml`

 ### Tag: vlan

-Installs and configures dnsmasq to provide DHCP server functions on a VLAN to help the phones auto-provision. *Ideally you should only need to configure the phone on to the VLAN, wait as it reboots, and in a few minutes start making calls.
+Installs and configures dnsmasq to provide DHCP server functions on a VLAN to help the phones auto-provision.
+*Ideally you should only need to configure the phone on to the VLAN, wait as it reboots, and in a few minutes start making calls.
 See the defaults/main/network.yml Variables file in this Role for configuration options*:

-`$ ansible-playbook -i TARGET, -t vlan playbook.yml`
+`ansible-playbook -i TARGET, -t vlan playbook.yml`

 ---

 #### Notices

 *Various trademarks not owned by Penguin PBX Solutions are property of their respective owners and are descriptively used for commentary, identification purposes and trademark parody; and Penguin PBX Solutions claims no rights in these trademarks.
 No sponsorship from, endorsement by, approval of, or affiliation with any third parties is to be implied by the links and/or mentions on this site, as these links/mentions are simply fair use points of reference.*

 Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
 Penguin PBX Solutions is not affiliated with Linus Torvalds.